This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 No matter how spelled, this Glogg recipe is delicious and a Scandinavian treat.
 You may find several other recipes, or your family may have slightly different Glogg recipe traditions, but they are all somewhat close.
 Take some wine, sweetener, spices, and warm it up.
 You have a beautiful wintertime and holiday drink.

 If you are looking for other warming drinks, check out this homemade apple brandy recipe, the Total Yodel shot, or the best hot toddy recipe.
+Of you are looking for some serious Christmas vibes, check out this easy milk punch holiday drink and our Kahlua spiked eggnog recipe!
 No matter what you drink, make sure to treat yourself!

 ☕ What is Glogg?